batiste/meta-parser-generator/README.md

 ]
 ```

-Then in the correspongding ASTNode you will find the `math_operator` in the children, but also in the named object.
+Then in the correspongding `RuleNode` you will find the `math_operator` in the children, but also in the named object.
 This is useful so could can more easily handle and differenciate your rules:

 ```typescript